 Even if you are not familiar with LTPP tables, LTPP InfoPave has multiple features (user-friendly data structure, data prioritization, data customization) that help you to find the desired information.
 Data Selection and Download is the most frequently used feature within LTPP InfoPave, where data is organized for the user to easily gain familiarization with the various data elements in LTPP and access them for download.

-After narrowing down (filtering) your search of LTPP sections using “Find Sections”, you can select your desired tables listed under structure, climate, traffic, and performance class with further applicable sub class.
+After narrowing down (filtering) your search of LTPP sections using “Find Sections”, you can select your desired tables listed under structure, climate, traffic, and performance classes with further applicable sub classes.
 If you check the option “Show Advanced Data Classification”, additional classes (of lower or lesser priority) will also be displayed.
-Each sub class might be a single or group of tables that together contain the information you need.
+Each sub class might be a single table or group of tables that together contain the information you need.
 If you hover over each table title, you will see a description of that table.
 In addition, in accordance with the filters applied to “Find Sections,” it displays the count of sections for which the table has data.
 While selecting the data, displaying the count of sections allows the user to know if the data is available for all selected sections.
 With “Show Advanced Data Classification” selected, you can see the list of the fields within each table and customize it to select only those in which you are interested.
 The downloaded file will include your data individually by each selected tables (Table Names), a separate list of the tables with their descriptions (Table Reference), a table listing all the included fields and their descriptions (Field Reference), and a table listing all other used codes and their descriptions (Codes Reference).

 For easy data subsetting, a predefined filtering system is available within various features of Data and Analysis where data by section can be selected.
 On the left-hand side of the screen in these features under the “Find Sections” header there are filters for general information, structure, climate, traffic, and performance data that can be used to narrow down the LTPP sections.
 Scrolling over each filter, displays a description that explains how each filter works.
 The filter selection applied in one feature will be carried across other features when navigating between them.
 For example, after selecting the sections that are 25 years old in the Data Section and Download module, you can go to the Analysis module and do a correlation analysis restricted to those sections.
 As soon as the filtering or selection is applied, the number of LTPP sections shows in the top header.